How to Dry Basement Walls After Water Intrusion

 As water evaporates from the wall, it enters the air as humidity.
 Without removing that moisture, drying slows or stops.

-- Keep basement doors and windows closed when humidity is high outside
+- Keep basement doors and windows closed when outdoor air is humid

 Dehumidifiers are critical because they allow the wall to keep releasing moisture instead of reabsorbing it.